lopes710/DragNDrop/README.md

 ## Requirements

-Valid for ios 8 or higher.
+Valid for iOS 8 or higher.
 To try the test demo run in a iPad or iPad simulator.

 ## Installation